CATIA-Systems/Modelica-Arduino/README.md

 To simulate a sketch named `Blink` you have to perform following steps.

-- Save your sketch as `VisualStudio/Arduino/Blink.ino`
+- Save your sketch as `Sketches/Blink.ino`

-- Open the Solution `VisualStudio/Arduino.sln` in Visual Studio
+- Open `VisualStudio/Arduino.sln` in Visual Studio

+- Set the solution configuration to `Release` and the platform to `win32`

 - Open `Arduino > Source Files > Sketch.cpp` and change the #include statement
 to include your sketch